 peshkova - Fotolia

 Have you ever wandered through the files on one of your NAS servers?
 The typical NAS box is a mess of duplicate files, near-duplicates and old data from long-gone employees.
 It's the epitome of the modern data retention issue.
 The amount of stored data continues to increase at a dramatic rate, and backup data is no different.
-Luckily, putting a backup retention policy in place is one way to reduce the size of backups and automate the retention process.
+Luckily, putting a data retention policy in place is one way to reduce the size of backups and automate the retention process.

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.